Pierre Vidoue

-Parisian printer and bookseller, active from 1516 to 1543;
+was a Parisian printer and bookseller, active from 1516 to 1543;

-in his Latin books he calls himself Petrus Vidouæus.
+in his Latin books he called himself Petrus Vidouæus.

 He was succeeded by his wife Jeanne Garreau in 1544 and 1545; she then married the bookseller Estienne des Hayes.

 Vidoue succeeded Pierre Viart as one of the libraires jurés of the University of Paris in 1523; in 1524 he became one of the gouverneurs of the Parisian book trade's social and religious guild, the confrérie of St John the Evangelist.

 Addresses

 His address and shop sign were at various dates: